CNES/S1Tiling/docs/scenarios.rst

 .. warning::
-   This scenario is not compatible with ``normlim`` calibration where the LIA maps would be computed on-the-fly.
-For ``normlim`` calibration, it's imperative to precompute (and store LIA maps) before going massively parallel.
+   This scenario is not compatible with ``normlim`` and ``gamma_naught_rtc`` calibrations where the LIA or γ Area maps would be computed on-the-fly.
+For these calibrations, it's imperative to precompute (and store the correction maps) before going massively parallel.

 .. _scenario.choose_dem: